MaikHeine/cypherguard/README.md

-# Cypher
+# CypherGuard

-Cypher is a file encryption and decryption tool with a modern UI built using Python and PyQt5 (WIP).
+CypherGuard is a file encryption and decryption tool with a modern UI built using Python and PySide6 (WIP).
 It allows users to securely encrypt and decrypt text files using the `cryptography` library.

 ## Features

 - Generate encryption keys
 - Encrypt text files
 - Decrypt text files
-- Modern GUI built with PyQt5 (WIP)
+- Modern GUI built with PySide6 (WIP)

 ## Prerequisites